helico-kalki/Kalki/README.md

 - 📔 History Menu
 - 🎨 Design recommendations on the colors used, aims to make designing easier.
 (Complementary colors, hue shifting, etc.)

+#### ▶ You have an idea or fix to share?
+Feel free to open an issue! 👋

 ## ♻ Changelog
 08/31/25 | 1.7 | Finally fixed the **Lasso Selection** tool and **Apply Filter to Selection** (not working for Combined Adjustments and Temp/Tint).
 Also minor **performance optimization** and **Zoom is centered** to the Cursor.
 The canvas is **not anti-aliased** making pixelart viable.